Turing Scheme

 • be approved and supported by The University of Manchester;

-• be part of your programme of study;
+• be part of your programme of study or an eligible summer placement*;

 • not be taking place in your country of domicile.